 When TT selling rates are applied by AD?

-- When banks (AD) issues DD/MT/TT in foreign currencies.
+- When banks (AD) issue DD/MT/TT in foreign currencies.

 - Cancellation of bills purchased/discounted/negotiated if returned unpaid.

-- Recovery/refund of Inward remittance credited to customer’s account.
+- Recovery/refund of Inward remittance credited to the customer’s account.

 When Bill buying rates are applied by AD?

 - Purchase or discount or negotiation of bills

 - Where drawing bank at one center remits cover for credit to a different center.